idaholab/moose/tutorials/tutorial02_multiapps/doc/content/getting_started/examples_and_tutorials/tutorial02_multiapps/presentation/step02_transfers.md

 Often it's not "fields" that need to be moved - but spatially homogenized values.
 For instance, if a 1D simulation representing fluid flow through a pipe is going through a 3D domain which is generating heat - then it may be advantageous to integrate the heat generated around the pipe within the 3D domain and transfer that to the pipe simulation.

-This situation is handled straighforwardly by UserObject Transfers.
+This situation is handled straightforwardly by UserObject Transfers.
 Remember that Postprocessors are a specialization of UserObjects: they only compute a single value.
 UserObjects themselves can then be thought of as Postprocessors that can compute much more than a single value.
 Within MOOSE there is a special designation for UserObjects that hold data with some spatial correlation: they are "Spatial UserObjects"... and they have the ability to be evaluated at any point in space (and sometimes time!).

 Some Spatial UserObjects that could be useful to Transfer: